 How do I get an FAK?

 shippers moving lots of freight under varying classes.
-There’s no exact specifications needed to get FAK pricing, so if you think you might be eligible, contact a FreightPro and we’ll be able to help you.
+There’s no exact specifications needed to get FAK rates and pricing, so if you think you might be eligible, contact a FreightPro and we’ll be able to help you.
 And be sure to download all of our Freight Papers on our website.
 You can also call us at 888-297-6968.